ODW + WELLKIND

 Our Partnership with WellKind Guatemala

-Along the northern shore of Lake Atitlán, 99% of residents are indigenous Kaqchikel Mayan and 70% of those people live in poverty, 66% of children under age 5 are stunted due to poor nutrition, and only 8% of women are employed.
+Along the northern shore of Lake Atitlán, 99% of residents are indigenous Kaqchikel Mayan.
+Among these communities, 70% of people live in poverty, 66% of children under age 5 are stunted due to poor nutrition, and only 8% of women are employed.
 Environmental issues compound the region’s economic and social challenges.
 Lake Atitlán is Central America’s largest drinking water source.
 However, threats to environmental and human health include untreated sewage, habitat degradation, loss of forest cover, and vulnerability to climate change.
-There is a clear need for locally-led initiatives that enhance both economic opportunity alongside ecological restoration.

 PEOPLE INVOLVED IN TREE PLANTING, COOPERATIVES, AND SMALL BUSINESSES

-NATIVE TREES PLANTED TO PROTECT WATERSHEDS AND PROVIDE FOOD & FIREWOOD
+TREES PLANTED TO PROTECT LAND AND PROVIDE FOOD & FIREWOOD

-WOMEN WILL RECEIVE VOCATIONAL TRAINING AND JOIN AN ARTISAN COOPERATIVE
+WOMEN RECEIVED TRAINING AND JOINED AN ARTISAN COOPERATIVE

 Thank you for making this possible!